 By this point your plantains should be ready.
 Serve plantains with a hearty dollop of coconut cream and optionally a sprinkle of grated chocolate, cinnamon powder and or spoonful of a nice cognac.

-Get ready for an indulgent vegan plantain recipe that is a gluten-free dessert too.
+Get ready for these indulgent caramelized plantains to be a gluten-free dessert too.
 Simply perfect.
 No baking required and ready within minutes.
 Make sure to add the coconut cream at the last minute as the warm plantains will quickly force it to melt!

 - 1-2 tablespoons brown sugar